ccoutant/dwarf-locations/005-locations-on-stack.md

 For `DW_OP_deref_type`, change the description to:

 > The `DW_OP_deref_type` operation takes two operands.
 The first operand
-> is a 1-byte unsigned integer that specifies the size `S` (in bytes) of the type
+> is a 1-byte unsigned integer that specifies the byte size `S` of the type
 > given by the second operand.
 The second operand is an unsigned LEB128
 > integer that represents the offset of a debugging information entry in
 > the current compilation unit, which must be a `DW_TAG_base_type` entry
 > that provides the type `T` of the value to be retrieved.
 The size `S`
-> must be the same as the size of the base type represented by the
+> must be the same as the byte size of the base type represented by the
-> second operand.
+> type `T`.
 This operation pops a location `L` from the stack.
 The
 > first `S` bytes are retrieved from the location `L` and pushed onto the
 > stack as a value of type `T`.